cloudgraphdev/cli/README.md

 }
 ```

-We can query findings in both ways, by resource as we ilustrate above and by rule as it shows in the example below:
+We can also query findings directly like so:

 ```graphql
 query {